yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 1. Run complex operations on your data

-### Task 1: Setup your Azure Cosmos DB database and collection
+### Task 1: Setup your Azure Cosmos DB container and database

 1. In the Azure portal, once the deployment of Cosmos DB is completed, click on the **Go to resources** button.